 Who should apply to the Tepper School?

-Successful Tepper candidates come from a wide variety of backgrounds and profiles.
-We encourage interested candidates to focus on the range, rather than the mean, when reviewing class profile and considering whether or not they should apply.
-For example, half of our students have GMAT scores below the average, and although most students have between 2 and 8 years of professional experience, there are several that joined Tepper directly after their undergraduate study or that have more than 8 years of experience.
-Although our most recent class has a high proportion of students from engineering/science backgrounds, we are seeking candidates from all academic disciplines, and in a typical year, half of our students come from non-technical backgrounds.
-You simply don't need to be an engineer to achieve great things at Tepper.
-We have many students currently studying at Tepper who were initially concerned about their chance of being admitted, that have been successful and with many receiving merit scholarships.
+Successful Tepper MBA candidates come from a wide variety of backgrounds and profiles.
+We encourage interested candidates to focus on the middle 80% range, rather than the mean or median, when reviewing class profile and considering whether or not they should apply.
+For example, half of our students have GMAT scores below the average, and although most students have between 2 and 8 years of professional experience, there are several who joined the Tepper School directly after their undergraduate study or have more than 8 years of experience.
+We are seeking candidates from all academic disciplines and generally our class includes approximately 50 percent who come from non-technical backgrounds.

 What are the Tepper School admissions process requirements?

-To be considered for admission, you need to submit a complete application portfolio that includes the following documents: application form, official transcripts from each college or university attended at both the graduate and undergraduate level, two letters of reference, official GMAT scores, official TOEFL or IELTS scores (for applicants whose native language is not English), affidavit of financial support (only for students who are not U.S. citizens or permanent residents), current resume, employment record, required essays, and application fee.
-For more information, please refer to the links on the left menu.
+To be considered for admission, you need to submit a complete application portfolio that includes the following documents: online application form; unofficial transcripts from each college or university attended (including the associated grading scales) at both the graduate and undergraduate level; two letters of reference; official GMAT scores; official TOEFL or IELTS scores (for applicants whose native language is not English); affidavit of financial support (only for students who are not U.S. citizens or permanent residents); current resume; employment record; required essays; and application fee.
+Our application checklist provides further information on the application process.

 When should I apply?
 What are the application deadlines?
 When will I receive my decision letter?